 Deciding to pursue any form of O visa is an important decision.
 The immigration attorneys at KPPB Law can help you understand your options before moving forward.
-Call or send us a message online to schedule a free consultation to discuss your case.
+Call or send us a message online to schedule a consultation to discuss your case.

 O Visa Frequently Asked Questions.

 For more information on O visas, read this article to learn the answers to some of the most common questions O visa applicants and their families have.
 We have provided hypothetical situations below to make understanding easier however, you should always seek professional legal assistance.